 The same plant that spices up your meals also makes an interesting plant for indoor hanging baskets.
 Piper nigrum plants need sufficient light to produce the berries that we know as peppercorns, but it might be worth it to indulge in a supplementary plant light to achieve this feat.
 Pepper plants might be several years old before you see any blooms.
-Plants grow to a reasonable three feet in container culture.
-A summer vacation outdoors will help to maintain plant vigor.Continue to 5 of 8 below.
+Plants grow to a reasonable 3 feet in container culture.
+A summer vacation outdoors will help to maintain the plant's vigor.Continue to 5 of 8 below.

 05 of 08